 Manage Your Expectations

-Sometimes, it is just not possible to find that one perfect gift or to have a peaceful family gathering, in-person or virtual.
+Sometimes, it is just not possible to find that one perfect gift or to have a peaceful family gathering.
 We all struggle and it isn’t realistic to expect otherwise.
 Managing your expectations can help you cope when those struggles appear.
-And be sure to give yourself and those around you some grace – we’re nearing the pandemic’s second anniversary, facing global supply chain shortages coupled with rising prices, and deep political divisions, just to name a few things that might be putting all of us on edge.
+And be sure to give yourself and those around you some grace – we’re nearing the pandemic’s third anniversary, facing global inflation, and deep political divisions, just to name a few things that might be putting all of us on edge.

 Family dynamics can be very complex, also weird, upsetting, shame-inducing, and more.
 Acknowledge them and accept that you can only control your role.
 If you find yourself feeling anxious or overwhelmed, know that it is okay to take a step back and limit your exposure.